cyberrie/TuneLab/README.md

 ## Acknowledgements

-This App was inspired by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery), with my personal touch added.
+This App was inspired by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery).